Seeed-Studio/Seeed_Arduino_AS5600/README.md

 98 - Burn Settings (one time)

 ```

+****Note: Check on the board (Hall AS5600 sensor for Game Wheel 23x23mm):****

+- If there is a pull-down resistor (1k) on pin 5 (PGO), internally there is already a pull-up resistor, there may be a conflict
+- If there is a jumper resistor (0R) between pins 1 (VDD5V) and 2 (VDD3V3), to work with 5V, you need to remove this jumper
+- AS5600 pin 8 (DIR) selects direction, needs to be set externally, otherwise the readings may fluctuate

 ****Note: Rotate the magnet before use to make sure that the magnet is close to 0 and 360 through get raw angle****
 1. If you just need raw data, input `7`.
 Its direction is based on [AS5600 datasheet](https://ams.com/documents/20143/36005/AS5600_DS000365_5-00.pdf/649ee61c-8f9a-20df-9e10-43173a3eb323) Figure 35: Raw Angle in Clockwise Direction
 <p align="center">